By Jamie Gardam

 It took around 4 years of persuasion and a drunken promise with my friend before she moved back home to Australia at a Ward Thomas concert but I finally made it to a little city called Nashville, Tennessee.
 By the time I had got out of my Uber from the airport I was already in love with the place and genuinely could not believe I didn’t make the trip sooner.
 Despite what anyone tells you, what you see on social media or what you think to expect you really don’t appreciate what the place is like until you finally get there.

 Their money is all the same size, similar colour and feel unlike UK money (where the notes grow in size as the value increases) and also their pricing is not value added like in Europe.
-So the price you see has sales tax to be added on top of this so can be quite confusing in Starbucks or Wal-Mart but actually becomes quite beneficial when you eat out as it gives you roughly 10% so you can multiply this depending how much you want to leave as a gratuity.
+So the price you see has sales tax to be added on top of this so can be quite confusing in Starbucks or Wal-Mart but actually becomes quite beneficial when you eat out as it gives you roughly 10% so you can multiply this by 2 or 3 depending how much you want to leave as a gratuity.

 The whole dreaded tipping process is not as daunting as most tight fisted Brits expect it to be, giving an extra dollar or two per beer just becomes natural plus the more you look after the servers, the more they look after you.

 On the subject of food, it is unreal!
 They really do find a way to deep fry anything and everything but fried green tomato (obviously pronounced Toe May Toe) were one of the best things I tried all week.
 Their portion sizes are a lot bigger than ours, which personally was quite daunting so as a result I was generally only eating once a day.
-They do seem to have a massive obsession with gherkins (or pickles to the locals) and however much they big them up they are the same nasty little surprises you find yourself picking out of a cheeseburger at 3am after a night in Croydon.
+They do seem to have a massive obsession with gherkins (or pickles to the locals) and however much they big them up they are the same nasty little surprises you find yourself picking out of a cheeseburger at 3am after a night out in Croydon.

 Other regional delicacies we tried involve hot chicken where HOT is the key word as a mild over there would be the same as a hot in the wonderful chain restaurant where Brits go to be cheeky!
 Beer cheese is like a sauce sent down from heaven and the pretzels are divine as are the wonderful breakfast concept of biscuits and gravy (neither the same substance as we would refer to those words) which are like scones covered in a sweet meaty sauce also Tater Tots are another thing that are gorgeous beyond belief.
 However they do some strange things like chips are what we would call crisps and often serve them with a burger and their bacon is not like we are used to, it is not really a great hangover remedy like back home (too hard, too sweet and too thin).